EBISPOT/zooma/README.md

 The zooma stack will almost immediately spin up a replacement container; by this time the base neo4j container should be ready for it, with high probability, so this time it should bring up the service successfully.
-Give it a few seconds and test by re-issuing the above API call on port 8082.
+Give it a few seconds and test by re‑issuing the above API call on port 8082.

 ### Populate the recommender

-Finally, to enable the Zooma recommender endpoint on zooma-solr, independently of the docker compose file you need to run the image python-preconf4apriori as a container attached to the zooma stack's default network:
+Finally, to enable the Zooma recommender endpoint on zooma‑solr, independently of the docker compose file you need to run the image python‑preconf4apriori as a container attached to the zooma stack's default network:

 ```bash